 Seven Sisters States of India

-The Seven Sisters States of India are Meghalaya, Arunachal Pradesh, Nagaland, Tripura, Assam, Manipur, and Mizoram cover a huge area of 255,511 square kilometers (98,653 sq mi), or about seven percent of India’s total area.
-These states are called Seven Sisters because of their similarity and interdependency on each other and resembles that of sisters in a close knit family.
-These states are separated from India and only way to reach them is via Siliguri Corridor (also called Chicken’s Neck) in Assam.
-In Map of India we can see these 7 states are clustered together in the extreme eastern part of the country.
+The Seven Sisters States of India are Meghalaya, Arunachal Pradesh, Nagaland, Tripura, Assam, Manipur, and Mizoram covering a huge area of 255,511 square kilometers (98,653 sq mi), or about seven percent of India’s total area.
+These states are called Seven Sisters because of their similarity and interdependency on each other and resemble that of sisters in a close-knit family.
+These states are separated from India and the only way to reach them is via Siliguri Corridor (also called Chicken’s Neck) in Assam.
+In the Map of India, we can see these 7 states are clustered together in the extreme eastern part of the country.

-These states of Northeast India has been recognized as one of the world’s seven wealthiest biodiversity zones by Myers 2000.
-Here are some important facts about seven sisters of India that every Indian must know.
+These states of Northeast India have been recognized as one of the world’s seven wealthiest biodiversity zones by Myers 2000.
+Here are some important facts about the seven sisters of India that every Indian must know.

 Arunachal Pradesh (Itanagar)